 O-PTM Biology Project: Oxidative post-translational modifications (O-PTMs) of proteins are highly prevalent cellular features that enable diverse and nuanced functions, and elicit critical effects on human health and disease.
 Thus far, at least 35 different types of O-PTMs have been reported in various model systems and in humans (link).
 However, very few studies have been able to elucidate a molecular fingerprint of O-PTMs, mainly due to the lack of sophistication of mass spec and data science technologies.
 To address this challenge, we collaborate with Drs.
 Alex Bui, Wei Wang, Karol Watson from UCLA, Dr. Jiawei Han from UIUC, Dr. Lan Huang from UCI, Dr. John Yates from Scripps, and Henning Hermjakob from EMBL-EBI and utilize our expertise spans across O-PTM biology, MS/MS based O-PTM technology, database & knowledgebase query, ML analytics, KG construction, and text mining.
 Our project aims to comprehensively characterize the molecular landscape, elucidate mechanistic insights, and define the translational value of O-PTMs in biomedical processes, cells, organelles, model systems, and humans.

 Crowdsourcing cardiovascular research knowledge and annotations: Current annotations on genes, proteins, metabolites, and their functions in health and diseases are fragmented and incomplete, causing valuable information to be scattered across multiple websites, databases, local files, and research articles.
 To address this challenge, we are building upon the growing trend of crowdsourcing to enable collaborative annotation on existing datasets.
 Working with Andrew Su from TSRI and Carlo Zaniolo from the UCLA Department of Computer Science, we are developing crowdsourcing and text-mining tools to efficiently define relationships between genes, proteins, diseases, and drugs from biomedical literature, with a particular emphasis on cardiovascular health.
-We are developing text-mining tools to build info-boxes for multi-dimensional data such as electronic medical records, imaging files, blood work, text for symptoms, ECG, etc. To prioritize our data annotation efforts and to gauge community interests, our laboratory created PubSieve, a publicly available software which tracks genes and proteins of interest to a particular research community via analysis of relevant PubMed records.
+We are developing text-mining tools to build info-boxes for multi-dimensional data files (e.g., electronic medical records and imaging), digital files from (blood work, text for symptoms, ECG, etc.) To prioritize our data annotation efforts and to gauge community interests, our laboratory created PubSieve, a publicly available software which tracks genes and proteins of interest to a particular research community via analysis of relevant PubMed records.
 These community and computational efforts are designed to allow end-users to obtain concise and accurate information on cardiovascular health and disease, and thus facilitating the translation of Big Data to biomedical knowledge.

 Bioinformatics software tools for next-generation proteomics applications: Aside from protein expression, the proteome is defined by numerous dynamic parameters that currently remain underexplored.
 In collaboration with John Yates from TSRI, Wei Wang from the UCLA Department of Computer Science, and Zhilin Qu from the UCLA Department of Bioengineering, we aim to create advanced proteomics software tools and pattern recognition algorithms to support applications in protein-protein interactions, spatial dynamics, and to connect molecular data with functional information.
 Our laboratory recently created ProTurn, a bioinformatics software application designed to facilitate the analysis of heavy water-labeled mass spectrometry datasets for protein turnover measurements.
 Our next step is to explore machine learning and data mining algorithms to infer spatiotemporal models from protein data, and to integrate molecular profiles with biomedical variables.
 Our long-term goal is to implement, deliver, and execute these tools and algorithms on the cloud to provide easy access to cardiovascular researchers and clinicians, as well as the broader biomedical community.